High Tech Buzzwords

 'What is this?'

-Disorder and Time Travel
+Disorder and Time-Travel

-Consider a particle that is traveling from point A in space in the future, to point B in space in the past.
-Must it pass necessarily through the present on its way?
 Remember that it's not caught in the stream of time and in essence is not bound by time at all.
 In fact such a particle can jump directly from point A to point B and, hence, it can hop in time rather than mere time-travel.
-Furthermore, it can do that in, practically, no time so that it would appear to us as being in both places, A and B, at the same time wouldn't it?
+Furthermore, it can do that in practically no time so that it would appear to us as being in both places A and B simultaneously wouldn't it?

-It would appear that Particle-Time is a dimension which is perpendicular to the conventional time dimension and is the domain where single particles are bound, being liberated from the conventional time domain.
-If the two dimensions of time are plotted in 'x-y' coordinates, it's easy to visualize that any movement along one axis only, will not register on the other.
+It would appear that particle-time is a dimension which is perpendicular to the conventional time dimension and is the domain where single particles are bound, being liberated from the conventional time domain.
+If the two dimensions of time are plotted in x-y coordinates, it's easy to visualize that any movement along one axis only, will not register on the other.

 The Uncertainty Principle

 Similar arguments can help to explain the Double-Slit Experiment.
 However, there is one more thing we need to consider, in regard to a particle behavior, before we can take a look at this crucial experiment.
-When faced with a choice to go through one slit or the other, a particle appears to choose both and to alternate between the two in its own time (particle-time).
+When faced with a choice to go through one slit or the other, a particle appears to choose both and to alternate between the two in its own particle-time.
 Come to think of it, it's precisely what the electron does in its orbit in the atom, where it alternates from one position to the next throughout its all allowed positions.

 The Double-Slit Experiment